tghill-private/tghill-private.github.io/docs/gluten-free/gf-pie.md

 * Ice water

 ## Preparation

 * Mix dry ingredients
 * Add butter, flatten between fingers
 * Mix in sour cream
 * Add ice water by the teaspoon until it just holds together
 * Wrap in plastic and refrigerate for at least 30 min

+## Tips

+This recipe works without xanthan gum but it becomes extremely delicate to handle.